Wednesday, 21 December 2022

 “Someone has some there.
 Please go and see.”
 She told him.

 “What sort of a man are you?
 How do I know who he is?
 I don’t know everyone in this village.
 Do I?
 I never stepped out of the door of this house since the day you brought me here after our marriage.
 Even during the rare times I walk on the street on account of going somewhere, I used to feel awful that my body gets rotten.
-Yet, you have the nerves to ask me this question without any qualms.
+Yet, you have the nerve to ask me this question without any qualms.
 Don’t you?”

-She hid along the wall as if the garden would be visible to the street through the slit of street door.
+She hid along the wall as if the garden would be visible to the street through the slit of the street door.

 “Go and see who it is.
-Someone is calling out”
+Someone is calling out.”

 “You should have cleaned your hands in advance.
-Shouldn’t you?” at once the visitor lifted his head to see who spoke it, she pulled her head inside.
+Shouldn’t you?”
+At once the visitor lifted his head to see who spoke it; she pulled her head inside.

 “Can you please ask someone to bring water…to drink?”

-“Heii…bring him some water for quenching his thirst”
+“Heii… bring him some water for quenching his thirst”

 She moved away from the door and washed the bronze mug, which she had already cleaned in the morning, with some tamarind swiftly and poured water from the pot into it.
-She searched for the single ‘ever-silver’ tumbler she bought in the third month, brought it with her and stood near the door.
+She searched for the single ‘ever-silver’ tumbler she bought in the third month, brought it with her, and stood near the door.

-“Come here…come inside” she called out to her husband.
+“Come here…come inside,” she called out to her husband.

-“Give it to him”
+“Give it to him.”

-“I told you to come inside”
+“I told you to come inside.”

 She twisted her body in all possible angles.
-With her body convoluted with feigned body movements she was standing near the door like an innocent soul.
+With her body convoluted with feigned body movements, she was standing near the door like an innocent soul.

-“The water is from the well and likely to be a bit salty”, she told standing behind the door as if she was talking in the air.
+“The water is from the well and likely to be a bit salty,” she told, standing behind the door as if she was talking in the air.
 The visitor left after drinking the water.

 “What sort of a man are you?
-Don’t you know that I would be uneasy if you ask me to bring water in front an unknown man?
+Don’t you know that I would be uneasy if you asked me to bring water in front of an unknown man?
 I can’t do that.
 Can I?
 Even now my body sends out chillness into me at the very thought of it.
 I am still unable to come out of the shock.
 I was profusely sweating.
 Do you know that?”

 She came to the grove and sat beside the corn stover.

-“The moment you asked me, I felt that my entire birth had come to point of nothing.
+“The moment you asked me, I felt that my entire birth had come to a point of nothing.
 I was confused as to what this fellow had had in his mind to ask me like that.
 I was totally clueless why you had asked me to do that.
-Now tell me…what did you have in your mind when you had told me to do that?
-You just tested me whether I would bring it or not.
+Now tell me…what did you have in your mind when you told me to do that?
+You just tested me on whether I would bring it or not.
 Didn’t you?”

-He kept on fastening the bamboo fence which he had left half way.
+He kept on fastening the bamboo fence, which he had left halfway.

 “The soles of my legs felt so uneasy even to stand near the door.
 But you…an ignoramus…have asked such a good woman to step out of the door to give water to an unknown man.
 It is not justifiable anyway.
 Is it?
-You will be asking me to do such things in future too.
+You will be asking me to do such things in the future too.
 Won’t you?”

 “Some women are so adept at speaking pleasingly with unknown men.
 Aren’t they?
-That too without giving any second thought…But when I speak, I feel some millipedes are crawling on my skin.
-My eyes won’t be at ease even while raising my head to have a glance of a stranger other than my husband.”
+That too without giving any second thought… But when I speak, I feel some millipedes crawling on my skin.
+My eyes won’t be at ease even while raising my head to have a glance at a stranger other than my husband.”

-She shook her body once, and emitted an expression of contempt.
+She shook her body once and emitted an expression of contempt.

-He halted fastening the bamboo fence, came to the street and was searching for the Palmyra tree fibers he had kept under the columns of the house.
+He halted fastening the bamboo fence, came to the street, and was searching for the Palmyra tree fibers he had kept under the columns of the house.

-At her back, Kanthasamy came with a stack of Palmyra fibers.
+At her back, Kanthasamy came with a stack of palmyra fibers.

 “Let him be so….
-You get inside …..and stop your rants….and those empty harangues….”
+You get inside and stop your rants and those empty harangues.”
 He sat down again to fasten the bamboo fence.
-‘Hopeless woman…trying in every effort to show her as if she is still a chaste one,’ he muttered.
+‘Hopeless woman… trying in every effort to show her as if she is still a chaste one,’ he muttered.

 Tuesday, 13 December 2022